A WORD FROM YOUR COUNSELOR

 Khan is a GREAT website, and I encourage everyone to use it as much as possible.
 As you work through practice questions, it can actually diagnose what your weak areas are and how to better prepare.
 This makes the time you put into this site very efficient.
-I cannot stress how much some preparation can boost your score and also help you simply feel better during the test.
+I cannot stress how much preparation can boost your score and also help you simply feel better during the test.

 Create an account with College Board (if you haven't already) so you can sign up for the SAT, but if you’re doing that now, be sure to keep your username and password written/saved in multiple, safe locations.
-If you lose any of this information, it’s virtually impossible to get it from College Board.
+If you lose any of this information, it’s virtually impossible to get it from the College Board.

 You have probably heard about an optional essay part of the SAT.
 Whether you do the essay portion of the exam or not should depend on whether the colleges to which you're applying require it.
 I recommend you check directly with the colleges/universities to which you're applying to make certain of this.
 Meanwhile, here is a list I found that shows schools that recommend, require or don't require the essay portion: http://blog.prepscholar.com/schools-that-require-the-sat-essay

 To qualify for a fee waiver, you need to be on free/reduced lunch.
 You can go to the cafeteria in the mornings and ask a staff member there for a printout of your free/reduced status.
-Take this printout to me or to Ms. Z. here in the counseling department, and you can get a fee waiver.
+Take this printout to Counselor Leonard here in the counseling department, and you can get a fee waiver.

 The Northeast High School SAT/CEEB code is 342570.

 The link to the ACT administration dates for 2019-20 is here: http://www.studypoint.com/ed/act-test-dates/

-When you create an account with College Board, I encourage you to keep your username and password written in about five safe locations!
-If you lose this information, it's impossible to retrieve from College Board.
+When you create an account with the College Board, I encourage you to keep your username and password written in about five safe locations!
+If you lose this information, it's impossible to retrieve it from the College Board.